With rich soils, pure seas and the world’s cleanest air, it’s little wonder Tasmania's food is as fresh as it gets.

 Australia’s first black truffles were harvested from the Tasmanian earth 25 years ago and they continue to thrive in the fertile soils of the state’s north.
 Join the truffle dogs on a hunt for Tasmanian truffles at the Truffle Farm or the Truffledore.

-Spring and summer festivals in Tasmania
+Summer festivals in Tasmania

 Taste of Summer